Montenegro walking holidays

 Description of Montenegro walking holidays

 Montenegro walking holidays are all about the country’s magnificent national parks, because this small country is packed with protected and very pretty landscapes.
-A two centre holiday, we start in the mountain town of Zabljak, gateway to Durmitor National Park, where the Mount Durmitor plateau is surrounded by a plethora of lakes.
-Here we stay in a four star hotel for three nights which gives us easy access to go hiking among the forested slopes, along the stunning Tara Canyon, through a land brimming with waterfalls and even swimming in glacial Crno Jezero lake.
+A two centre holiday, you start in the mountain town of Zabljak, gateway to Durmitor National Park, where the Mount Durmitor plateau is surrounded by a plethora of lakes.
+Staying here gives easy access to go hiking among the forested slopes, along the stunning Tara Canyon, through a land brimming with waterfalls and even swimming in glacial Crno Jezero lake.

-For the rest of the trip, we base ourselves further south in Perast on the Bay of Kotor, a beautiful Venetian town on the shores of the Adriatic.
+For the rest of the trip, you're based further south in Perast on the Bay of Kotor, a beautiful Venetian town on the shores of the Adriatic.
 Indeed it was described by Lord Byron as 'the most beautiful encounter between land and sea’, and there are many such villages along the coast oozing Montenegrin littoral loveliness.
-As well as exploring the coast, however, we also take a day out in Lovcen National Park, where one of the most popular treks is up to the top of Mount Lovcen, to visit the mausoleum of the much beloved 19th century ruler, philosopher and poet, Njegos.
+As well as exploring the coast, however, you also take a day out in Lovcen National Park, where one of the most popular treks is up to the top of Mount Lovcen, to visit the mausoleum of the much beloved 19th century ruler, philosopher and poet, Njegos.

 All our holidays have their own sustainability rating so our customers can be sure that we are collectively supporting responsible tourism.